zhanglichao/generatedTIR_tracking/README.md

 # Contact
-If you run into any problems with this code, please submit a bug report on the Github site of the project.
-For another inquries pleace contact with me: lichao@cvc.uab.es
+For further inquries please contact with me: lichao@cvc.uab.es.
+Or submit a bug report on the Github site of the project.